pyxtal package

 A short cut to symmetrize the structure in the stardard setting

-Transform a crystal with speical sites to subgroup represenatation with general sites
+Transform a crystal with special sites to a subgroup representation with general sites.

 Parameters:

-• Path – list of path to get the general sites
+• path (list, optional) – List of paths to get the general sites.
+Defaults to None.

 transform(trans, lattice=None)[source]